pingcap/docs-tidb-operator/en/get-started.md

 > **Note:**
 >
-> If you are using Kubernetes version earlier than 1.16, only the v1beta1 CRD is supported.
+> If you are using a Kubernetes version earlier than 1.16, only the v1beta1 CRD is supported.
 In that case, you need to change `crd.yaml` in the preceding command to `crd_v1beta1.yaml`.

 ### Install TiDB Operator